 This section of AsktheBuilder.com deals with a bunch of legal jujumagumbo.

 I can't think of anything more distressing and distracting.

-The text, photos and videos here at AsktheBuilder.com may NOT be republished by you, they may not be broadcast by you, they may not be redistributed by you, and above all else all you content farm scrapers, you may NOT REWRITE anything you read here.
+The text, photos and videos here at AsktheBuilder.com may NOT be republished by you, they may not be broadcast by you, they may not be redistributed by you, and above all else all of you low-life content-farm scrapers, you may NOT REWRITE anything you read here.

 Content found at ehow.com, ezinearticles.com, squidoo.com, articlebase.com, howtodothings.com, hubpages.com, mahalo.com, etc. is commonly sourced from sites like AsktheBuilder.com with little or NO attribution.